grantj-re3/BadLieGolf/Links_CourseManagement.md

      * Join a matchplay league
    - FAQ

-1. [Golf Sidekick - Matt | HOW TO BREAK 80 in Golf - Ultimate Guide for Golfers Scoring 80-86 - HOUR OF POWER (video) | 2021](https://www.youtube.com/watch?v=JSK0Dw4NNTU); great video but you need over 1 hour to watch it (at x1)
+1. [Golf Sidekick - Matt Greene | HOW TO BREAK 80 in Golf - Ultimate Guide for Golfers Scoring 80-86 - HOUR OF POWER (video) | 2021](https://www.youtube.com/watch?v=JSK0Dw4NNTU); great video but you need over 1 hour to watch it (at x1)